 Most CPC auctions follow standard Second-Price Auction rules, which state that the highest bidder only pays $0.01 more than the second-highest bidder.

-However, Amazon uses an enhanced Second-Price Auction, which selects and ranks eligible ads by evaluating both the target-level bid, and the relevance to the matched query (likely measured using expected click-through rates and conversion rates although these details are kept close to the vest).
+However, Amazon uses an enhanced Second-Price Auction which selects and ranks eligible ads by evaluating both the target-level bid and the relevance to the matched query (projected to be measured using expected CTR and conversion rates – albeit these details are kept close to the vest).

 This means that the auction winner may not necessarily need to bid the highest to win the first placement as relevance can introduce a discount factor.